titanseason/kmp-packages/README.md

 # kmp-packages
-A repo like [flutter/packages](https://github.com/flutter/packages) which contains several platform specific packages.
+A repo like [fluttercommunity/plus_plugins](https://github.com/fluttercommunity/plus_plugins) which contains several platform specific packages for `kotlin multiplatform`.
 Check the [`packages`](./packages) directory to see all packages.

 ## Packages